 - Work the entire class period…don’t pack up your stuff early.
 Ms. Colberg will dismiss you at the end of the class time.

 - Don’t put your head down…if you do, you will most likely miss valuable information.
-If you’re not feeling well, please let Ms. Colberg know at the beginning of class.
+If you’re not feeling well, please let Ms. Colberg know immediately.

 - NO eating or drinking in the classroom…it’s against the school rules—enough said. (*gum is allowed)